 Most plasterboard comes in either 9.5mm or 12.5mm thickness, so try to replace like-for-like when making repairs.

 Before you cut through any plasterboard, Wickes advises using a cable, pipe and stud detector to ensure it’s safe to cut through.
 After all, you don't want to accidentally slice through any wires hidden in your walls.

-Drill a hole in the centre of your new piece of plasterboard and place a nail in it so that the long pointed end of the nail faces outwards.
+Drill a hole in the centre of your new piece of plasterboard and place a nail in it so that the long, pointed end of the nail faces outwards.
 Add adhesive to the overhang at the top and bottom of the plasterboard and carefully slide it into the hole.

 How to patch up corners

 Carrying out neat repairs to corners is a much fiddlier task than repairing a hole or crack in the middle of a wall.
-In the case of cracks and shallow plaster damage, one trick is to apply filler then add masking tape to both sides of the corner to help it keep its shape as it dries.
+In the case of cracks and shallow plaster damage, one trick is to apply filler, then add masking tape to both sides of the corner, to help it keep its shape as it dries.